5 Times When Medicare Becomes Your Secondary Payer

 - Americans aged 65 or older with spouses working for companies with 20+ employees or multi-employer groups employing 20+ people

-- Self-employed Americans aged 65 or older with GHP issued by employer with 20+ employees or multi-employer groups employing 20+ people
+- Self-employed Americans aged 65 or older with insurance issued by an employer with 20+ employees or multi-employer groups employing 20+ people

-Americans aged 65 or older and working for small firms of less than 20 employees will still have Medicare as their primary payer, even if they have a GHP.
+Americans aged 65 or older and working for small organizations (less than 20 employees) will still have Medicare as their primary payer, even if they have a employer insurance.

-2. Disabled Americans covered by large company GHPs
+2. Disabled Americans covered by large company insurance

-The Medicare Secondary Payer rules apply to many disabled Americans covered by GHPs, excluding those with Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) continuation coverage.
-For Medicare to be a secondary payer, the GHP must come from a large company with 100+ employees.
+The Medicare Secondary Payer rules apply to many disabled Americans covered by employer insurance, excluding those with Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) continuation coverage.
+For Medicare to be a secondary payer, the plan must come from a large company with 100+ employees.

 Example: Dan is taking several months off work after struggling with health issues.
 His large employer has agreed his job will be there waiting for him when he feels ready to return.
 Medicare will become his secondary payer during this time.

 Medicare Secondary Payer rules apply when a disabled American not actively working for his or her large company meets one of the following criteria:

 - Received disability payments from the company for no more than six months

 - Retains employment rights in the industry and hasn’t been terminated